+When it comes to Ragdoll behaviour problems.
 It is important to note, your cat is an animal and thinks you are too; they will probably see you as an equal and behave accordingly.
-What you think is bad behavior your Raggy things is something else.
+What you think is bad behaviour your Raggy thinks is something else.

-Most of these can be applied to any cat behavior problems not just those related to Ragdolls.
+Most of these can be applied to any cat behaviour problems not just those related to Ragdolls.

-Cats don’t understand violence as discipline, so they don’t think of it being related to their behavior.
-Instead they will grow to be afraid of you, with such a loving breed that is not great for you or the cat.
+Cats don’t understand violence as discipline, so they don’t think of it being related to their behaviour.
+Instead, they will grow to be afraid of you, with such a loving breed that is not great for you or the cat.

 Face push technique

 If you are near your cat when it is behaving badly the face push technique should be used.
 Simply a firm yet gentle pushback on the face of your cat, along with a stern NO!
 If you use this method often it becomes a very clear guide for your cat.

 When your cat is further away and needs some discipline, a water gun filled with water, or a spray bottle filled with water and half a teaspoon of vinegar is perfect.
 A brief squirt to the face with NO will do the trick.